Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Tiling by Rhombus or Non-general Triangle

 The angle sum of $\beta^4$ and the angle sum for triangle imply

 By the parity lemma (Lemma \ref{parity}), a vertex has even number of $\beta$.
 Then we find the list of possible vertices

 The triangle exists because it is half of the $2$-gon of angle $\alpha$.

-A tile determines a companion tile across the $b$-edge as in the first of Figure \ref{isosceles1}.
+A tile determines a companion tile across the $b$-edge as in Figure \ref{isosceles1}.
 Then consecutive $\alpha^k=\alpha\cdots\alpha$ determines $k$ companion tiles, which give the other end $\alpha^k$ of a partial earth map tiling.
-See the first of Figure \ref{isosceles2}.
-In particular, if $\alpha^{\frac{f}{2}}$ is a vertex, then we get the earth map tiling $E_{\triangle}3$.
+See the second of Figure \ref{isosceles2}.
+In particular, if $\alpha^{\frac{f}{2}}$ is a vertex, then we get the earth map tiling $E_{\triangle}^I1$.